Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Amber holds a BComm in Management and Marketing and DipLang in Indonesian from the University of Melbourne.

-Victoria joined the Australian Network on Disability (AND) as Marketing and Events Administrator in May 2019.
+Sharon joined the Australian Network on Disability (AND) in May 2023 as the Program Manager.

 He has a degree in Social Psychology and is currently studying Disability and Access at Deakin University.